Bad Ads in Programmatic Advertising: What Publishers Should Know

 - Is inappropriate for your audience (like gambling, adult content, or sensational clickbait)

-- Feels out of place or damaging to your site’s reputation — even if it’s technically allowed
+- Feels out of sync with your site’s tone, structure, or community expectations (even if it’s technically allowed)

-These ads often look legitimate at first glance, but the problem lies in how they’re labelled, where they’re shown, and how they align (or don’t) with your content and community.
+These ads often appear legitimate at first glance.
+The issue is in how they’re labelled, where they’re shown, and how well they match your content and audience.

 Why Bad Ads Appear in the First Place